 Equipped with the USB port for ease of digital recording, the Technica AT2020 is a condenser microphone that you can always rely on.
-It’ll enable you to capture sounds from your recording software using its USB output port.
+It’ll enable you and fellow rappers to capture sounds from your recording software using its USB output port.

 But there is more to this mic than just the USB port.